 When registration is open you can enroll in either week, or both.
 If you join us for Pathways, you will need to enroll in your selected class at that time; so please peruse the following information to help you make your selection.
 Below you can see some details on what we have so far.

-Arrival is on the full moon in May, Tuesday May 8th, and five full days of classes begin the next day.
-Camp will close and disperse on Monday the 14th.
+Arrival is May 8, and five full days of classes begin the next day.
+Camp will close and disperse on May 14.

 Though only some of the Pathways are open to youth who are attending with parents, we like keeping all ages in our village setting.
 Youth Camp includes free time, nature based activities, and visits to the Pathways classes; think organic and awesome.
 If you are enrolled in a Pathway, you can purchase a ‘Youth Camp’ ticket for your young one.
 If your young one is under 5, they are your responsibility, and you will likely not be able to participate fully in your class.
 If you are bringing your kid, be prepared to pull away from your class as needed to take care of them.
 The details of this camp will depend largely on how many kids and of what ages are registered.